hustodemon/blogiseq/doc/intro.md

 # How to make this thing run?

-There are generally 2 options:
+Clone the repo, `cd` inside.
+Now there are generally 2 options:

 1. REPL way
  ```